marijnh/Eloquent-JavaScript/11_async.md

 for an asynchronous action.
 The `attempt` function makes a single attempt to send a request.
-It also sets a timeout that, if no response has come back after 250 milliseconds, either starts the next attempt or, if this was the fourth attempt, rejects the promise with an instance of `Timeout` as the reason.
+It also sets a timeout that, if no response has come back after 250 milliseconds, either starts the next attempt or, if this was the third attempt, rejects the promise with an instance of `Timeout` as the reason.

 {{index idempotence}}

-Retrying every quarter-second and giving up when no response has come in after a second is definitely somewhat arbitrary.
+Retrying every quarter-second and giving up when no response has come in after three-quarter second is definitely somewhat arbitrary.
 It is even possible, if the request did come through but the handler is just taking a bit longer, for requests to be delivered multiple times.
 We'll write our handlers with that problem in mind—duplicate messages